fredhopp/CoTracker-Nuke/README.md

 # CoTracker Nuke Integration App

+> **Development Note**: This project was developed with AI assistance (Claude) under human supervision, combining automated code generation with human oversight for architecture decisions, testing, and quality assurance.

 A powerful application that leverages Facebook Research's CoTracker for point tracking in videos and exports the tracking data in a format compatible with Foundry Nuke's CornerPin2D node.

 ## Features

 - 🎯 **Automatic Point Tracking**: Uses CoTracker3/CoTracker2 to track multiple points across video frames
-- 🔍 **Smart Corner Selection**: Automatically selects 4 optimal points for corner pin tracking based on:
-  - Point visibility throughout the sequence
-  - Spatial distribution (forming a good quadrilateral)
-  - Tracking stability (low motion variance)
 - 🎨 **Interactive GUI**: User-friendly Gradio interface for video upload and processing
+- 🎭 **Zone masking**: User can mask out a specific are on a reference frame to have trackers restricted to that zone
+- 🖼️ **Visual Preview**: Shows tracked points
-- 📤 **Nuke Export**: Generates complete Nuke scripts (.nk files) with CornerPin2D nodes
+- 📤 **Nuke Export**: Generates complete Nuke scripts (.nk files)
-- 🖼️ **Visual Preview**: Shows tracked points and selected corners on the first frame

 ## Installation